Self-consistent vertex corrected $GW$ with static and dynamic screening using tensor hypercontraction: assessment of molecular charged excitations: Results and Discussion

 We represent imaginary-time and Matsubara-frequency quantities using the intermediate representation (IR) with sparse sampling~\cite{liSparseSamplingApproach2020}.
 To monitor numerical consistency during the self-consistent loop, we evaluate the \emph{spectral leakage} of the IR expansion after each forward/back Fourier transform, defined here as the ratio of the last to the first IR coefficient, following the convention used in CoQui.~\cite{CoQui::Github} A growing leakage indicates that the current representation is failing to capture the short-time/high-frequency constraints implied by causality and moment structure.
 In practice, noticeable leakage is observed predominantly in SOX iterations, while the same IR grid remains well behaved for sc$GW$ and the screened vertex variants.
 This strongly suggests that the issue is not insufficient time/frequency resolution, but rather the intrinsic sensitivity of SOX-like self-consistency (qualitatively similar to the known problems of GF2-type iterations), in which an unscreened exchange-like correction amplifies small inconsistencies in the loop.

-In Table~\ref{tab:MAE_GW100}, we summarize the mean absolute errors for the first IPs in the $GW$100 set relative to $\Delta$CCSD(T) in the def2-TZVPP basis.
+In Table~\ref{tab:MAE_GW100}, we summarize the mean absolute errors for the first IPs in the $GW$100 data set relative to $\Delta$CCSD(T) in the def2-TZVPP basis.
 As in $G_0W_0\Gamma29$, DF-sc$GW$ and THC-sc$GW$ yield indistinguishable accuracy, confirming that THC does not bias the self-consistent $GW$ baseline even for larger systems.
 More importantly, the qualitative ordering of vertex corrections follows the same screening logic discussed above.
 The SOX correction produces the largest exchange-like subtraction and thus the largest coherent displacement of IPs away from sc$GW$.

-The $GW$100 set also highlights the special role of 2SOSEX.
+The $GW$100 data set also highlights the special role of 2SOSEX.
 Because 2SOSEX contains two exchange-like terms in which $\tilde{W}$ enters in both orderings, its static/dynamic discrepancy is naturally larger than for SOSEX and often roughly additive.
 Moreover, for sufficiently strong dielectric screening the net 2SOSEX correction can change sign, effectively corresponding to stronger screening than sc$GW$ and thereby reducing the IP magnitude.
-This mechanism explains why 2SOSEX can outperform SOSEX on average in large, polarizable systems, and why the dynamic variant is systematically the most reliable in the present benchmarks.
+This mechanism explains why 2SOSEX can outperform SOSEX on average in large, polarizable systems, and why the dynamic variant gives the smallest IP MAE among the self-consistent variants in the present benchmark.
+Since the vertex is included only in the self-energy while the polarization remains at the RPA level, this improvement should be interpreted as a property- and benchmark-dependent result rather than as evidence for a generally balanced vertex-corrected treatment.